vadim-cvy/boilerplate-wp/README.md

 # Boilerplate for WP theme

-## Dependencies:
-* Astra
-* Beaver Builder
-* WP All In One Migration

----

 ## Installation
 1. Execute `composer install`.
 2. Execute `npm install`.
 3. Search & replace namespace related occurancies:
     * "MyApp"
     * "MYAPP"
     * "myapp"
-4. Search for "todo" and follow the instructions (if any todo are found).
+4. Search for "todo" and follow the instructions.
 5. Remove example dirs from `./assets/src/js/` and `./assets/src/css/`.

----
+6. See debug log.
+Hints (errors) will appear there to guide you on the further things that must be done (if any).

-## Development
+## PHP Development

-### PHP
 1. All includes must be stored at `/inc`.
 2. Autoload follows PSR-4 standard.
 Ex: `\MyApp\DirName\ClassName` = `./inc/DirName/ClassName.php`.
-3. See `composer.json` >> `repositories` to view my utility packages which will help in dev process and will allow you to keep the same structure and common code base between different projects.

-### JS & CSS
+## JS & CSS Development
-1. `/assets/src/css/{entry-point-name}/index.scss` will be compiled into `/assets/dist/css/{entry-point-name}.css`.
-2. `/assets/src/js/{entry-point-name}/index.ts` will be compiled into `/assets/dist/js/{entry-point-name}/index.{dev|prod}.js`.
-3. Commands
-    * `npm run dev` - watches source files changes and compiles dev assets.
-Should be used during development.
+1. `npm run watch` - watches './assets/src/` files changes and compiles them into './assets/dist/`.
-    * `npm run build` - generates production ready assets.
+    * `/assets/src/css/your/path/to/index.scss` will be compiled into `/assets/dist/css/your/path/to/index.css`.
+    * `/assets/src/js/your/path/to/index.ts` will be compiled into `/assets/dist/js/your/path/to/index.js`.